mipops/dvrescue/docs/_sections/capture.md

 title: Capture
 ---

 This portion of the DVRescue documentation will explain how to capture a DV videotape using DVRescue.
-For details on how to set-up your transfer station, installing DVRescue and troubleshooting connections, please see the [DV Transfer Station section]([url](https://mipops.github.io/dvrescue/sections/dv_transfer_station.html)).
+For details on how to set-up your transfer station, installing DVRescue and troubleshooting connections, please see the <a href="https://mipops.github.io/dvrescue/sections/dv_transfer_station.html" target="_blank">DV Transfer Station section</a>.
 For a demonstration of the latest version of the GUI running dvcapture, see one of this <a href="https://drive.google.com/file/d/1kkACq_wFFds1r92vxFxAB6RDe1DQyr0p/view?usp=sharing" target="_blank">version 2024-07-24</a>.

 <div class="blockquote">
 PLEASE NOTE: HDV tapes are not in the current scope of this project and cannot be captured using DVRescue.
 For more information, please see this <a href="https://github.com/mipops/dvrescue/issues/53" target="_blank">issue</a> discussing the differences between DV and HDV.